Need BLS, ACLS, PALS,

-Also there is SCLC and NSCLC.
+Also, there is SCLC and NSCLC.
 SCLC is small cell lung cancer which comprises only about 20% of lung cancers and is the most aggressive and rapidly growing of all the types.
 NSCLC is the most common lung cancer and has three main types that are “Metastatic lung cancer in the live may cause yellowing of the skin and eyes but it may not cause any noticeable symptoms at the time of diagnosis.
-Lung cancer to the bone causes bone pain, usually in the bones of the spine, the thigh bone, and ribs.
+Lung cancer to the bone causes bone pain, usually in the bones of the spine, the thigh bone, and the ribs.
 Lung cancer that spreads to the brain can cause difficulties with vision, weakness on one side of the body, and/or seizures” (WebMD).
 There are four types of NSCLC they are adenocarcinomas, squamous cell carcinomas, large cell carcinomas, and mixtures of the different types of NCLC.

 References